uutils/procps/README.md

 TODO:
 * `hugetop`: Report hugepage usage of processes and the system as a whole.
 * `skill`: Sends a signal to processes based on criteria like user, terminal, etc.
-* `tload`: Prints a graphical representation of system load average to the terminal.
 * `vmstat`: Reports information about processes, memory, paging, block IO, traps, and CPU activity.

 Elsewhere: